Amazon Makes Deal With NFL To Stream Thursday Night Football

 Last season, the Twitter numbers came out to about 266,000 viewers per game, while the broadcast and cable numbers came out to 15.8 million per game.
 Amazon Prime boasts more users than both of those numbers combined (60 million, roughly) so it will be interesting to see how their number will compare for the 2017 season.
 On that note, you will need to be an Amazon Prime subscriber in order to take advantage of watching the games.

 Cutting the cord has been a hot topic for a while now with customers growing increasingly unhappy with their cable providers.
 Sports are a big reason that customers keep their accounts because there just aren’t any good options for live streaming games.
 The NFL has products like Game Pass, but for anyone who watches multiple sports, those packages will add up, too.
-And oftentimes, you still need a cable package to take advantage of the leagues packages.
+And oftentimes, you still need a cable package to take advantage of the league’s packages.
 With Amazon now in the picture, it isn’t inconceivable that they could cause a huge disruption to the cable companies.
 If this deal works out for Thursday Night Football, would it be crazy for them to add Monday Night Football to the deal?
 Probably not.

 The NFL and Amazon are both huge entities in their own way.
 Jeff Bezos is a brilliant man and has made Amazon into so much more than just a place to shop from the comfort of your home.
 Plus, people largely have fewer complaints about Amazon Prime than many do about Twitter.
 It could prove to be a much more pleasant experience for some, but we’ll have to wait until the first Thursday night game to truly find out.